 - Free State and Northern Cape reached a peak in Week 22 (30 May 5 Jun 2021) and had been decreasing since then.
-However, the decreasing trend stalled in Week 26 (27 Jun 3 Jul 2021) and these provinces are showing signs of continued increase. - North West, Mpumalanga, Limpopo, Western Cape and the City of Cape Town continued to increase in Week 28 (11 17 Jul 2021). - Eastern Cape and Nelson Mandela Metro have continued to increase, and Buffalo City Metro has reached its upper prediction bound in Week 28 (11 17 Jul 2021). - KwaZulu-Natal experienced a slight increase in the number of natural deaths in Week 27 (4 10 Jul 2021), while eThekwini experienced a drop, suggesting that there may have been a slow-down in the processing of death registrations, particularly in Durban.
-The estimates for the last week should be interpreted with caution. - Per capita excess death rates have been calculated for the provinces to scale the cumulative deaths for the population size of each province (Table 1).
-By the end of Week 28 (11 17 Jul 2021), the national excess death rate since 3 May 2020 was 342 per 100,000 population. - The provinces with the highest cumulative numbers of excess deaths at the end of Week 28 (11 17 Jul 2021), are, in order, Gauteng, KwaZulu-Natal and Eastern Cape.
-The ranking changes to Northern Cape, Eastern Cape and Free State for the crude death rates per capita (i.e., taking size of the provincial populations into account) and to Northern Cape, Eastern Cape, and KwaZulu-Natal using the age-standardised rates (i.e., taking into account the age distribution of the provincial population). - The weekly number of deaths from unnatural causes have continued to track close to the predicted numbers since the end of January 2021, with the month-end peaks being higher and at the February and March month ends reaching the upper prediction bound.
+However, the decreasing trend stalled in Week 26 (27 Jun 3 Jul 2021) and these provinces are showing worrying signs of continued increase resulting in twin peaks. - Western Cape and the City of Cape Town continued to increase in Week 29 (18 24 Jul 2021), albeit at a slower rate of increase. - Eastern Cape and Nelson Mandela Metro have continued to increase, and Buffalo City Metro has reached its upper prediction bound in Week 29 (18 - 24 Jul 2021). - KwaZulu-Natal and eThekwini experienced a sharp increase in the number of natural deaths in Week 29 (18 - 24 Jul 2021). - Per capita excess death rates have been calculated for the provinces to scale the cumulative deaths for the population size of each province (Table 1).
+By the end of Week 29 (18 24 Jul 2021), the national excess death rate since 3 May 2020 was 360 per 100,000 population. - The provinces with the highest cumulative numbers of excess deaths at the end of Week 29 (18 24 Jul 2021), are, in order, Gauteng, KwaZulu-Natal and Eastern Cape.
+The ranking changes to Northern Cape, Eastern Cape and Free State for the crude death rates per capita (i.e., taking size of the provincial populations into account) and to Northern Cape, Eastern Cape, and KwaZulu-Natal using the agestandardised rates (i.e., taking into account the age distribution of the provincial population). - The weekly number of deaths from unnatural causes have continued to track close to the predicted numbers since the end of January 2021, with the month-end peaks being higher and at the February and March month ends reaching the upper prediction bound.
 During Weeks 26 and 27, the unnatural deaths dropped below their lower prediction bound, coinciding with the change of lockdown to adjusted level 4 with rebanning of alcohol sales and extension of curfew.
-However, coinciding with the unrest in KwaZulu Natal and Gauteng, and continued taxi violence in the Western Cape, the number of unnatural deaths increased to a level slightly lower than the predicted number during Week 28 (11 17 Jul 2021).
+However, coinciding with the unrest in KwaZulu-Natal and Gauteng, and continued taxi violence in the Western Cape, the number of unnatural deaths increased to the level of the predicted number during Week 28 (11 17 Jul 2021) and dropped to below the lower prediction bound during Week 29 (18 24 Jul 2021).